openaps/AndroidAPSdocs/docs/EN/Usage/Custom_Watchface_Reference.md

 - On the first row, Background.jpg and CoverPlate.png will be automatically mapped with associated view (default views filename), and steampunk_pointer.png will be managed by dynData
 - On the second row you see the 3 scales of dynamic range for avg_delta that will also be managed by dynData
-- On the third row, chartBackground.jpg will be linked manually within chart view, Hourhand.png and finally MinuteHand.png files will be automatically mapped with associated views
+- On the third row, chartBackground.jpg will be linked manually within chart view, HourHand.png and finally MinuteHand.png files will be automatically mapped with associated views

 #### **Background management**

-First concerning BG value image, no choice here, it can only be in background layer (otherwize it will be in front of the chart view and chart will not be visible!).
-So we will have to map BG value to background, and rotate background image according to BG value.
+First, concerning BG value image, no choice here, it can only be in the background layer (otherwize it will be in front of the chart view and chart will not be visible!).
+So we will have to map BG value to the background, and then rotate background image according to BG value.

 Within `"background"` block, we will include 2 dedicated keys to make this rotation: